-PCCTI's Practical Nurse (PN) program / courses in Chicago and Oak Brook is a certificate / diploma program which prepares students to provide nursing care for the sick, injured and otherwise disabled health patients.
+Verve College's Practical Nurse (PN) program / courses in Chicago and Oak Brook is a certificate / diploma program which prepares students to provide nursing care for the sick, injured and otherwise disabled health patients.
 The program is 46 weeks of instruction time (56 weeks approximately when you incorporate holidays, breaks, and remediation).

-The PN program utilizes a blended learning methodology, which includes classroom instruction, laboratory simulations at our own PN labs present in both campuses, externships in clinical settings such as hospitals and nursing care facilities, and online practice and exam preparation.
+The PN program utilizes a blended learning methodology, which includes classroom instruction, ATI, Evolve Resources, Elsevier SLS Simulation Software, Nursing Laboratories at both campuses, placement in clinical settings such as long term care and nursing care facilities, and online practice and exam preparation.

-Students must pass the ATI predicted probability of passing NCLEX-PN with 94% or higher must still complete the ATI focused review.
-Upon completion of the focused review, the student must submit the transcript from the completed focused review.
-Once the transcript for the focused review is received by student services the ATI virtual will be activated for the student.
-The ATI virtual will pair the student with their own online coach.
+Upon successful completion of the program, students must pass the ATI Comprehensive Predictor Exam (ATI Exit Exam).
+This exam estimates the likelihood of passing the NCLEX-PN exam on the first attempt.
+Any student with a score of 94% or higher on the ATI Exit Exam must still complete the ATI Focused Review.
+Upon completion of the focused review, the student must submit the transcript of the completed focused review.
+Once the transcript for the focused review is received by Student Services, the ATI Virtual Coach will be activated for the student.
+The ATI Virtual Coach will pair the student with their own online coach to help the student prepare for the NCLEX-PN exam.